Best Indonesia eSIM by traveler type

 Do not assume the general Telkomsel eSIM page is a simple tourist eSIM product.
 Telkomsel currently says foreign citizens buying prepaid eSIMs for a new number are validated by KITAS.

 That does not make Telkomsel bad.
-It means short-stay tourists who want Telkomsel may find the physical Tourist SIMPATI route easier than trying to force the general eSIM path.
+It means short-stay tourists who want Telkomsel may find the physical Tourist SIMPATI route, a normal prepaid SIM at GraPARI, or the SIM-card guide more useful than trying to force the general eSIM path.

-Is XL Tourist eSIM better than a travel eSIM?
+Is XL tourist SIM/eSIM better than a travel eSIM?

 It can be better value if your phone is compatible, your passport and device details work in the flow, payment behaves and you are comfortable buying from a local provider before arrival.

 For the lowest-friction first hour, a small travel eSIM is often simpler.
-For a longer stay, XL Tourist eSIM is one of the local eSIM options worth checking before you default to a physical SIM.
+For a longer stay, XL’s tourist SIM/eSIM flow is worth checking before you default to a physical SIM.
+Just verify the exact product type on the live page before paying.

 Will an eSIM work in Bali, Lombok and Java?